 As an example, Cookie was a longtime resident of the Brookfield Zoo near Chicago, Illinois.
 Possibly the most famous Major Mitchell's cockatoo, he was at least 83 years old when he died in 2016.
 In 2014, he was named the "Oldest Parrot - Living" by the Guinness World Records.

 Major Mitchell's cockatoos require a lot of socialization and interaction with owners for their emotional health.
-This is due to their natural tendency of forming a tightly-knit pair and you will be replicating the "flock" experience the cockatoo needs in the wild.
+This is due to their natural tendency of forming a tightly-knit pair and you will be replicating the "flock" experience the cockatoo requires in the wild.

 Since they do tend to bond with one person, Major Mitchell's cockatoos can show signs of jealousy when their owners interact with other people.
 They may try to nip or bite the other person to show their irritation.
 This is one of the reasons why this bird is not a good pet for families with small children.